freeCodeCamp/guide/src/pages/articles/certificates/return-a-value-from-a-function-with-return/index.md

 ---
-title: Return a Value From a Function with Return
+title: Return a Value from a Function with Return
 ---
 We can pass values into a function with `arguments`.
 You can use a `return` statement to send a value back out of a function.